sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/entities.md

 ### Proxy entities and round robin scheduling

-Proxy entities make [round robin scheduling][18] more useful.
-Proxy entities allow you to combine all round robin events into a single event.
+Proxy entities make [round robin scheduling][18] more useful because they allow you to combine all round robin events into a single event.
 Instead of having a separate event for each agent entity, you have a single event for the entire round robin.

 If you don't use a proxy entity for round robin scheduling, you could have several failures in a row, but each event will only be aware of one of the failures.